Tuncay-Ayhan/supertank-scraper-website/README.md

 ## Supertank Scraper Website

-This is a container, that has a custom (python) scraper for https://supertank.nl which also imports the values every 10 minutes into an CSV file.
-The CSV then get's loaded into a selfhosted webpage, that is being hosted on port 9821 (internal port 80).
+"This is a container that has a custom (Python) scraper for https://supertank.nl.
+The scraper imports the values from the website every 10 minutes into a CSV file.
+The CSV file is then loaded onto a self-hosted webpage, which is hosted on port 9821 (internal port 80)."

 _**Example website: https://supertank-scraper.moonling.nl**_